MISP/misp-docker/README.md

 -   Fix MISP modules loading of gl library
 -   Add support for new background job system (see https://github.com/MISP/MISP/blob/2.4/docs/background-jobs-migration-guide.md)
 -   Add support for building specific MISP and MISP-modules commits
--   Add automatic configuration of sync servers (see `configure_misp.sh`)
+-   Add automatic configuration of syncservers (see `configure_misp.sh`)
 -   Add automatic configuration of authentication keys (see `configure_misp.sh`)
--   Add direct push of docker images to Docker Hub
+-   Add direct push of docker images to GitHub Packages
--   Consolidate docker compose files
+-   Consolidated `docker-compose.yml` file
+-   Workardound VirtioFS bug when running Docker Desktop for Mac
+-   ... and many others

 The underlying spirit of this project is to allow "repeatable deployments", and all pull requests in this direction will be merged post-haste.